 Applicants who take the PCAT to strengthen their application should submit scores to PharmCAS using code 104.
 You can find out more about score submission here.

 Students applying for Early Action admission must submit their PharmCAS and UMKC Pharm.D.
-Supplemental Application by September 15, 2022.
-Applicants applying for Early Action must arrange for PharmCAS to receive all of their official transcripts and reference before October 1.
+Supplemental Application and arrange for PharmCAS to receive all of their official transcripts and reference before October 1.

 An official transcript from each college attended, which shows all grades, including courses from UMKC and dual-credit college courses completed during high school, must be submitted to PharmCAS as follows: